An erect or spreading shrub growing to a height and spread to 1.5 metres.

 The whole plant is aromatic and stems are somewhat square.
 Branches are densely covered with short hairs.

-Leaves are in opposite pairs (rarely in 3-leaf whorls), mostly linear-elliptic to 1 cm long and to 0.2 cm wide, mid-green coloured, often with a maroon tinge, margins are entire and curved down with the tips blunt.
+Prostanthera have simple, opposite and usually odorous leaves.
+In this species, leaves are mostly linear-elliptic to 1 cm long and to 0.2 cm wide, mid-green coloured, often with a maroon tinge, margins are entire and curved down with the tips blunt.

 Flowers have a shape described as labiate (applies to all Lamiaceae flowers) with 5 petals varying in their size, fused at their base, produced in leaf axils.
 One of the identification features for Prostanthera is that the 5 calyx parts (basal whorl of the flower) are fused into 2 lips.